 Kidepo Valley and Kanangorok Hot Springs

 Through most of the year, shortage of surface water implies that less wildlife is seen within Kidepo Valley, although it is still definitely worth the drive to go to the dried out Kidepo River to walk along its 50 meter wide river bed comprised of white sand in between the banks blanketed with borassus palms.
 “Kidepo” means “to pick from below” and this valley was frequented by people traveling to collect fallen borassus fruits to use for fermenting when making palm beer.
-Kanangorok Hot Springs are located 11 kilometers past the Kidepo River along the Sudan border.
+While on a safari to Kidepo Uganda, you will enjoy Kanangorok Hot Springs are located 11 kilometers past the Kidepo River along the Sudan border.
 It is a marvelous place to sit down and observe the mountains far past the frontier.